veliakiner/cypress/README.md

 `npm install -g npx`

 Note: you may need to provide privileged access to npm in order to install npx.
+If you have it already installed, skip this step.

 Then install the repository's dependencies: